0x20/hackerspace-blueprint/system/decision.md

 ### week 3

-When all has failed, or the problem is too controversial, but a decision is still required the point system below will be used to reach a decision.
+When all has failed, or the problem is too controversial, but a decision is still required, the point system below will be used to reach a decision.

 ### Point system